thanos-io/thanos/docs/components/receive.md

 Any request above these limits will cause an 413 HTTP response (*Entity Too Large*) and should not be retried without modifications.
 It's up to remote write clients to split up the data and retry or completely drop it.

 By default all these limits are disabled.

+**IMPORTANT**: this feature is a work-in-progress and it might change in the near future, i.e. configuration might move to a file to allow easy configuration of different request limits per tenant.

 ## Flags